alatuszam/gov/confio-signaling.md

 - If you abstain you signal your desire to contribute to quorum without a preference toward whether the proposal passes or fails.

 # Open Questions
+- Should the Hub be the sole patron of the Confio team or should it be an ecosystem wide effort?
 - What is the best way to liquidate the ATOM?
 - Do ATOM stakeholders believe that using a foundation to act as a funding intermediary is the best approach?
 - What other areas of the proposal do you have feedback on?
 - What services would you like to see Confio offer the Hub?
-- Would you like to see the Hub as the sole patron of the Confio team?
-What alternatives would you suggest?
 - Does it fall under the ATOM Accelerator DAO's mandate to share the burden of funding Confio?